 - Programs or activities that target any non-rural populations

-- Capital funds or funds being raised for new buildings or building improvements
+- Capital funds or funds being raised for new buildings or building improvements or equipment such as medical

 - Salaries for personnel not directly involved with the project